steves2j/PCA9555/README.md

 * pinMode() same as standard Arduino
 * digitalRead() same as Arduino
 * digitalWrite() same as Arduino
+* enableInterruptOnPin() Mask in pin for Interrupt
+* disableInterruptOnPin() Mask out pin from Interrupt
+* setInterruptCallback() Sets the callback to call if Interrupt happens
+* interruptCallback() Callback to add to host interrupt.
+* whatPinsInterrupted() Details what pin caused the interrupt if masked in.

 ## Additional
 The code supports either pinnumbers 0 - 15 or ED0 - ED15.
 This to stay more or less in sync with Arduino.